sasip-climate/sasip-climate.github.io/content/news/Interview_Francesca.md

 heroBackground: '/images/ice-bandeau.png'
 ---

-[center]>SASIP will allow a better understanding of the warming of the polar regions.
-Given the historical moment that planet Earth is currently experiencing, I find this a study with excellent motivation and potential.[/center]
+_"SASIP will allow a better understanding of the warming of the polar regions.
+Given the historical moment that planet Earth is currently experiencing, I find this a study with excellent motivation and potential"_.

-##Francesca Vittorioso, postdoc at the University of Bologna, Italy, recently joined the SASIP team to work on data assimilation.
+## Francesca Vittorioso, postdoc at the University of Bologna, Italy, recently joined the SASIP team to work on data assimilation.
 On February 21st, she will give a webinar presenting her latest research on the Contribution of the assimilation of MTG/IRS radiances for the characterisation of the atmospheric chemical composition over Europe.
 On this occasion, we asked her to share some of her personal and scientific history.

-[left]_An interview with Francesca Vittorioso, Postdoc at the University of Bologna_.[/left] [left]_By: Solène Guyard_.[/left]
+_An interview with Francesca Vittorioso, Postdoc at the University of Bologna_.
+_By: Solène Guyard_.
-[left]_Monday, February 5, 2024_.[/left]
+_Monday, February 5, 2024_.

 **How did you become a scientist?**